tilver41/VibeCars/architecture.md

 - Uses the car's orientation to position itself behind the car
 - Implements smooth transitions using linear interpolation
 - Adjusts height and distance based on gameplay needs
+- Configured with increased distance and height for the larger arena scale

 ### Sound Generation
 Instead of relying on external audio files, the game uses Web Audio API to generate sounds procedurally: